 This paper is organized as follows.
-In Section \ref{sec:ALP-photon}, we briefly introduce the ALP-photon oscillation effect and the HG magnetic fields for GRB 221009A.
-In Section \ref{sec:method}, we describe the spectrum fitting and the ${\rm CL_s}$ method used to set constraints on the ALP parameters.
-In Section \ref{sec:results}, we present the constraints on the ALP parameters obtained from the observations of GRB 221009A by LHAASO.
-Finally, we conclude in Section \ref{sec:conclusion}.
+In section \ref{sec:ALP-photon}, we briefly introduce the ALP-photon oscillation effect and the HG magnetic fields of GRB 221009A.
+In section \ref{sec:method}, we describe the spectrum fitting method and the ${\rm CL_s}$ method that we use to set constraints on the ALP parameters.
+In section \ref{sec:results}, we present the constraints on the ALP parameters obtained from the observations of GRB 221009A by LHAASO.
+Finally, we conclude in section \ref{sec:conclusion}.